Have you already heard about amla oil for hair growth and thickness?

 I never colour it and rarely discover a lost white hair (genetic, you might say.
 Maybe… My parents have a lot of advantages in that regard.
 But maybe not… My two sisters had their first white hair well before 40 years of age, and I’ve been using shampoos with henna for years, and now amla).

-I also notice it is darker than my natural color.
+I also notice it has a beautiful chocolate color.

 Is amla hair oil efficient against dandruff?